The Binderclips are noted for both their softish, early-rock sound, and for the tongue-in-cheek humor that

 next few years, then re-emerged with their best effort in 1983.
 The petulant pseudo-ballad "Whipped" and up-tempo "Perfect" drew

 considerable attention to their third album, Tuna Magic.
-Most recently they dipped their toe into the world
+Next, they dipped their toe into the world

 of country music with "All My Tuesdays Feel Like Mondays," the story of a man having a very bad day.
-Time
+Most recently they showed

-will tell what direction this talented group takes with their next release.
+will tell what direction this versatile group takes with their next release.